 Canyonlands Field Institute (CFI) is an outdoor education center and outfitter based in Moab, UT that has been guiding in the area since 1984.
 The camp sits at the base of the La Sal mountains in Professor Valley, one of the seven main valleys falling from the mountain.
 Professor Creek runs through the grounds and empties into the Colorado River only a few hundred yards from the field camp.

 The directors of CFI want to have their grounds be educational, functional and beautiful.
-The ideas of permaculture struck a chord 1920382_845579585474190_3094606904166070073_nwith them and they approached the Bee Inspired Gardens (BIG) crew to design and implement a water-harvesting, dry-land tolerant, pollinator garden.
+The ideas of permaculture struck a chord with them and they approached the Bee Inspired Gardens (BIG) crew to design and implement a water-harvesting, dry-land tolerant, pollinator garden.
 In the Sustainable Communities office, Dr. Roslynn Brain and intern Claire Core took on this project.
 Dr. Brain was asked to present to a group of doctoral students of Sustainability Education from Prescott College in Arizona about her work with the BIG initiative.
 The other aspect of the day was to do a service project for the field camp.
 Roslynn transferred her speaker fee towards buying 60+ native perennial plants from the local nursery and Claire facilitated a group design of the garden.
 Many of the students were familiar with permaculture, some had taken a Permaculture Design Course (PDC) and one person even taught permaculture at a college.
 The garden was designed with three infiltration basins that were dug into an area that was found to be at a low point of the grounds, below the septic leach field and that showed that it naturally acquired rainwater at the bottom of a slope.
 The first basin was a foot deep with a level floor, the next basin was 8 inches deep and the last basin was six inches deep.
 The basins were connected by rock overflows that were set slightly higher than the previous basin but higher than the next one so that the water would pool in the first basin for a few inches before it would drain into the next basin and the next basin after that.

-The ideals of t10616598_845579738807508_4703834470567613721_nhe Bee Inspired Garden fit with the mission of CFI in that at CFI, they have the goals to, “Increase understanding of, connection for, and care for the Colorado Plateau; expand perception of and appreciation for the beauty and integrity of the natural world; Dialogue about issues affecting the public, private and tribal lands of the Colorado Plateau bioregion; and the introduction of a land ethic that includes respect, reverence, responsibility and reciprocity to the natural world.
+The ideals of the Bee Inspired Garden fit with the mission of CFI in that at CFI, they have the goals to, “Increase understanding of, connection for, and care for the Colorado Plateau; expand perception of and appreciation for the beauty and integrity of the natural world; Dialogue about issues affecting the public, private and tribal lands of the Colorado Plateau bioregion; and the introduction of a land ethic that includes respect, reverence, responsibility and reciprocity to the natural world.
 These mission statements convey the broad goal of the Bee Inspired Garden to foster a mindset of considering how our choices and actions affect the natural world and society.
 The BIG initiative uses bees, a keystone species, to point to a system-wide topic relating to climate change, food security, biodiversity, appreciation of individual bioregions, learning about the native peoples of the area, place history and so much more.
 These gardens hope to invoke a sense of place.
 They are also a model that can be used anywhere.
 We hope that some of the 400 some people who visit the field camp yearly will be inspired by the principles and take the mindset with them to where they live and consider their own home’s bioregion, history and health.

 This garden is not open to the public but you can set up a time to view it by contacting CFI at http://cfimoab.org/contact/